Tom Lantos: Death and legacy

-On June 19, 2008, President George W. Bush posthumously awarded Lantos the Medal of Freedom.
+On June 19, 2008, Bush posthumously awarded Lantos the Medal of Freedom.
 In a ceremony at the White House, Bush stated "We miss his vigorous defense of human rights and his powerful witness for the cause of human freedom.
 For a lifetime of leadership, for his commitment to liberty, and for his devoted service to his adopted nation, I am proud to award the Presidential Medal of Freedom, posthumously, to Tom Lantos, and proud that his loving wife Annette will receive the award on behalf of his family."

 In 2008, the Congressional Human Rights Caucus, which he founded in 1983, was renamed The Tom Lantos Human Rights Commission.
 Its mission is partly "to promote, defend and advocate internationally recognized human rights."
-The first Lantos Human Rights Prize, named in the congressman's memory, was presented to the 14th Dalai Lama in 2009.
+The first Lantos Human Rights Prize was presented to the 14th Dalai Lama in 2009.
 In 2011, the institute was set up in Budapest to promote tolerance and support minority issues in central and eastern Europe and in the world.

 In the final weeks of his life, Lantos asked that a non-profit be established to carry on the work he felt so passionately about.
 The Lantos Foundation for Human Rights & Justice was founded later that year to carry out that wish.
 Lantos's daughter, Katrina Lantos Swett, serves as the Foundation's president and CEO.

 On September 10, 2011, the Peninsula Humane Society & SPCA officially opened the Tom and Annette Lantos Center for Compassion, located at 1450 Rollins Road in Burlingame, California.
 The facility was funded with a naming gift in the Lantos's honor by Oracle founder, Larry Ellison, and his wife, Melanie.